Disclaimer

 Continuous or excessive sugar consumption may increase the sugar level in the body, resulting in diabetes.
 In addition, the higher sugar level increases the chances of organ damage leading to death.

-The Great Dal breed is prone to diabetes, which can negatively affect their health.
-So keep an eye on your pup and the diet they consume.
+The Great Dal breed is prone to diabetes, which can negatively affect its health.
+So, keep an eye on your pup and the diet it consumes.

 If your pup shows symptoms like excessive thirst, weight loss, increased appetite, and increased urination, consult a vet.